 Other Factors that Influence Breast Implant Surgery Results

 The size of the implant is not the only thing you need to consider when it comes to how the results will look like.
 There are plenty of other factors such as shape, texture, incisions, and placement that will determine the outcome.

 Women’s breasts come in all shapes and sizes.
 It makes sense to have implants of various shapes as well.
 During the consultation, the surgeon will show you different shapes.
 The most commonly used shapes are round and teardrop implants.
 The shape will impact a different look.

 Round Breast Implants

 Round implants are the most widely used implants worldwide.
 A common misconception is that round implants lead to an unnatural and fake look.
 When placed correctly, the results are fairly natural-looking.
-Some of the popular benefits include fuller cleavage, natural breast shape, avoidance of high textured surfaces, and lower revision rate.
+Some of the reasons that patients choose round implants include fuller cleavage, natural breast shape, avoidance of high textured surfaces, and lower revision rate.

 Anatomical Breast Implants

 Anatomical, aka teardrop breast implants, are a good idea for those who wish to achieve a natural-looking teardrop shape.
 They can address a minor breast ptosis, tuberous breast lower pole deficiency and give you the most natural-looking results along with a subtle cleavage.